lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say.md

 - You'll log in with your VA credentials and you should have all the same permissions here as you do in general for your role in the VA.
 - Scroll down to your team folder.
 You should have two folders: data_ui and team_data_sim_ui.
 Click on the "data_ui" folder and open the Excel file.

-### Clicking the "Get Team Data Table for Sim UI" button produces a table of descriptive team data.
+### Clicking the "Create Team Data Table" button produces a table of descriptive team data.

 #### You already have a fresh Team Data Table for Sim UI file to work with in the team_data_sim_ui folder.
 - It takes some time to generate a team data table for all modules using your team's data.